 Joseph Brackett's 'Simple Gifts' -- about the best known Shaker song.

-Shaker Music Lectures and Workshops -- programs about Shaker music and dance.
+Shaker Music Lectures and Workshops -- programs about Shaker music.

-Shaker Music in Our Time -- about the Shakers in New Hampshire and Maine.
+Shaker Music in Our Time -- about the music and other related news.

 Help support the preservation mission of this website

 Use this handy Search Box to order your merchandise